kaivi/riek/README.md

 #React Inline Edit Kit
-This kit aims to provide an assortment of components for most common HTML elements, editable in-line the React way.
+This project aims to provide an assortment of common HTML form elements, editable in-line the React way.

+#How it works
+See `./demo/src/demo.js` for introduction.
+Do `npm run build-demo` to save changes.

-Here be animations.
+#Here be animations.

 #Usage
 `npm install riek --save-dev`
 `import {RIEText, RIEToggle, RIETags} from 'riek'`

-See the /demo/src for examples.
+Check out the the demo for examples.

-#Common protocol
-###Common props
+##Common props
 `value`:`text|number|bool|object`:**required** initial prop value

 `change`:`function`:**required** which will receive an object with changed prop